Have you every been interested in starting a Respiratory Therapy Blog of your own?

 What do you want the name of your website to be?
 I went with Respiratory Therapy Zone because I wanted to build a community or zone where respiratory therapy students could come to find information that will help them with school.
 You can be as creative as you want, and can literally make your name whatever you as well.
 Just as long as the domain name is available.

-A domain name is just simple the name of the website.
+A domain name is just simply the name of the website.
 For instance, mine is:

 Step 2 – Find a host